khalidkarimkqr/khalidkarimkqr/README.md

 My first personal site to showcase projects and skills, built using React and Framer Motion.

 -  [**3D Book Slider**](https://github.com/khalidkarimkqr/3d-book-slider-threejs)
-  n interactive 3D book page-flipping interface with smooth transitions, built using Three.js and React Three Fiber.
+  An interactive 3D book page-flipping interface with smooth transitions, built using Three.js and React Three Fiber.

 -  [**RecipeHub**](https://github.com/khalidkarimkqr/recipehub-project)
 A responsive recipe application with custom recipe uploads, built using HTML, CSS, and JavaScript.